Configuring Basic macOS Management in Workspace ONE UEM

 - Click Move to Trash to move the installer to the trash.

-In this exercise, you enroll a macOS device into Workspace ONE UEM.
-Enrollment is the action that brings a device under management and control by Workspace ONE UEM.
-There are a few ways to enroll the various platforms (macOS included), but for this exercise, we cover a basic enrollment scenario.
+In this exercise, you’ll enroll a macOS device into Workspace ONE UEM.
+Enrollment is the process of bringing a device under Workspace ONE UEM’s management and control.
+There are various methods to enroll different platforms, including macOS.
+For this exercise, we’ll cover a basic enrollment scenario.

 Note: The Enrollment Wizard may take several minutes to launch.
 If you do not see the Enrollment Wizard immediately, be patient and wait for it to appear.

-- Enter your Workspace ONE UEM URL, for example,
+- When prompted for Email or Server Address, enter your Workspace ONE UEM URL, for example,

 Note: You can find your Group ID in the Workspace ONE UEM console by navigating to Group & Settings.
 Click Groups, and then click Organization Groups.
 Select the Details view. - Click Continue.